iptv-org/iptv/FAQ.md

 ### I wish created my channel and add it to this playlist.
 What should I do?
 We are a community initiative and you don't need to pay anything to stay on this playlist.
 Feel free to create a channel with few resources:
 * Camera with a tripod (recommended for your own studio).
-* A PC with Internet, video editor and recording/broadcasting app under RTMP support (like OBS).
+* A PC with Internet, video editor and recording/broadcasting app under RTMP protocol (per example, OBS).
 * And a live streaming service with multibitrate (if possible).

-After you have your m3u link, add your channel information from [Database](https://github.com/iptv-org/database).
+After you have your m3u8 link, add your channel information from [Database](https://github.com/iptv-org/database).

 ## Technical
 ### Why is recommended the "master.m3u8", "playlist.m3u8" or "index.m3u8" at the end of the url?